llm CLI Tool Guide 2026: Run Any LLM From Your Terminal

 llm -m gemini-1.5-pro "summarize this document"

-Model aliases let you define shortcuts.
-Set a default model:
+Model aliases reduce friction further.
+Set a default model once:

 Prompt Logging & History